I've been an avid fan of Onshape since I first used it for my high school robotics team.

 Onshape User Groups allow CAD enthusiasts to share tips with each other and get feedback on their latest projects.

-Not surprisingly, I found my internship opportunity by being an active member of the Onshape User Groups.
+Not surprisingly, I found my interning at Onshape opportunity by being an active member of the Onshape User Groups.

 Helping to Build the CAD System I Want to See

-University of Washington student Alnis Smidchens, a rising sophomore, is a Product Management intern for Onshape.
+University of Washington student Alnis Smidchens, a rising sophomore, is interning at Onshape in Product Management.

 After speaking to Onshape employees to get to know the teams and work available here, I decided that a Product Management internship would be the most interesting since it connects me with all areas of R&D at Onshape.
 I have been working on four main projects here: